phel-lang/phel-lang/doc/content/documentation/api.md

 ```phel
 (+ & xs)
 ```
 Returns the sum of all elements in `xs`.
-All elements is `xs` must be numbers.
+All elements `xs` must be numbers.
   If `xs` is empty, return 0.

 ## `-`